Friday, May 13, 2011

 A mom's a mom

 "A son's a son, 'til he takes a wife.
 A daughter's a daughter all of her life."
 This was a favorite saying of my mother.
 It was meant to make me understand why my older brother didn't spend much time with us after he got married.
-They spent much more time with his wife's family and since I was a child I didn't understand why.
-So, my mom explained it to me by using one of her favorite sayings.
-(It still didn't help me to understand.)
+(It still didn't help me to understand.
+I loved and adored my older brother, and just couldn't understand why he still didn't live with us or come over every day.)

 It wasn't until I became a wife eight years later that I finally got the idea.
 A woman is just more comfortable with her own family and the husband is usually willing to please his wife.
 I know that is a fact in my marriage.
 However, this saying has taken on a deeper meaning to me as a mother of an adult daughter who is autistic and has mental illness.